 This matter involves an internal restructuring and so does not implicate the question of "adequacy of consideration" in the same way that a merger or acquisition of new properties would.
-In the context of corporate restructurings, the Commission has found the requirements of Section 10(b)(2) satisfied where the proportion of each shareholder's interest in the underlying venture is unchanged as a result of the proposed reorganization.(57) In this matter, the jurisdictional transactions, involving the reorganization of existing utility operations, do not affect the proportion of each shareholder's interest.
+In the context of corporate restructurings, the Commission has found the requirements of Section 10(b)(2) satisfied where the proportion of each shareholder's interest in the underlying venture is unchanged as a result of the proposed reorganization.59 In this matter, the jurisdictional transactions, involving the reorganization of existing utility operations, do not affect the proportion of each shareholder's interest.
 Nor will the larger transaction, the separation of New REI and Reliant Resources, affect the proportion of each shareholder's interest.
 At the conclusion of the Restructuring, a shareholder with stock in REI will have stock, in the same proportions, in two companies (New REI and Reliant Resources).

 The specific consideration for each of the constituent parts of the Restructuring is explained in the text accompanying notes 18 through 22.
-Of interest here, each of the Utility Subsidiaries will maintain greater than 30% common equity capitalization and, further, it is anticipated that the electric and gas utility subsidiary companies issuing public debt will each maintain an investment grade credit rating from one or more Nationally Recognized Statistical
+Of interest here, each of the Utility Subsidiaries will maintain 30% or greater common equity capitalization and, further, it is anticipated that the electric and gas utility subsidiary companies issuing public debt will each maintain an investment grade credit rating from one or more Nationally Recognized Statistical Rating Organizations ("NRSROS").
+Thus, both from a consumer as well as investor perspective, the consideration will be fair and reasonable under the standards of Section 10(b)(2).